 When: August 23-27, 2020 (5 days / 4 nights)

 Where: Washington, D.C.

 Payments: Please see the information below for pricing and payment information.
-Each family will need to pay a registration fee of $250 at time of registration and will need to pay 1/4 of your balance each month (December, January, February, and March).
+Each family will need to pay a registration fee of $250 at time of registration and will break up the balance into equal payments.
 Later registrations will require larger payments each month in order to pay the total amount by the due date.

 The registration fee of $250 per family is due upon registration.
 Because we can only get 25 rooms at this rate, you’ll want to sign up and pay your registration fee to hold your spot as soon as possible.
 Additional rooms may (possibly) be available, but the rate will increase significantly because of limited availability.
 Also, please note teens are counted as adults for this trip, so you will see 2 adults without children (when that is one adult and one teen).

 Registration Fee: Because we try very hard to charge reasonable prices for activities, meals, and hotels, we have had to start charging a registration fee.
 This $250 fee is the amount we charge per family to ensure that your family is signed up to attend the trip with us and to cover the services listed below.
 Because we have a limited number of available “spaces” for families to attend, paying the registration fee ensures that your family has secured one of those spaces.
 And because we work so hard to plan our trips and all the necessary details, this registration fee helps cover a small part of the time we contribute to researching, planning, phone calls, paperwork, and so on.
 (It is unbelievable how much time and work goes into planning a trip like this!)
 For more information about what this fee covers, please see the list below.

 - searching for, negotiating and securing accommodations for families who travel with us (including paying deposits to secure blocks of rooms at hotels, etc.)

 - researching and choosing destinations to include in our trip

 - working with destinations to plan activities, tours, and so on